Algorithm for direct sampling from conditional distributions of toric models: Examples

 \section{Examples}

-For non-chordal graphical models and non-graphical toric models, the $A$-hypergeometric sums formulae are generally not available.
-Even for a chordal graphical model, the $A$-hypergeometric sum formula is not available if a parameter is not unity.
-This section is devoted to demonstrate direct samplings by using Algorithms~\ref{algo:0} and \ref{algo:1} from toric models including such models.
-For the univariate Poisson regression model and two-way contingency tables, these algorithms were implemented and the performances were examined.
-The non $l(\ge 3)$-way interaction model, which is an important class of non-graphical toric models, is also discussed.
+This section is devoted to demonstrate the direct sampling from toric models.
+The algorithm was implemented and the performance for the univariate Poisson regression model and two-way contingency tables are examined.
+The no-$l(\ge 3)$-way interaction model, which is an important log-linear model, is also discussed.

-Direct samplings by Algorithms~\ref{algo:0} and \ref{algo:1}, and approximate samplings with the Metropolis chain were implemented on a computer algebra system Risa/Asir version 20190328 \cite{NT92}.
+Direct samplings and approximate samplings with the Metropolis chain were implemented on a computer algebra system Risa/Asir version \cite{NT92}.
 The following timing results were taken on a CPU (Intel Core i5-4308U CPU, 2.80GHz) of a machine with 8GB memory.
 A single core was used unless otherwise noted.
 Since we are interested in evaluation of performance of algorithms without numerical errors, the following computations were conducted in the rational number arithmetic.
-If we compromise on accuracy, e.g., by using floating-point arithmetics, computations could be done in shorter times.

 A comparison of performance between a direct sampling and an approximate sampling resorting the use of a Metropolis chain is nontrivial, because steps of a Metropolis chain are not independent.
-To account for the autocorrelation among steps of a chain, we employed the notion of the effective sample size \cite{Gey11}.
+To account for the autocorrelation among steps of a chain, we employed the notion of the effective sample size.
 The effective sample size of $N$ steps is defined as $N/(1+2\sum^\infty_{t=1}\rho_t)$, where $\rho_t$ is the autocorrelation of chi-squares at lag $t$.
 The estimate was based on the sample autocorrelation, and the sum was cut at the lag such that the sample autocorrelation was larger than some small positive value, where 0.05 was chosen.